 Whether it’s a planned event or someone that happens to be walking by sees an opportunity, the truth is that packages are stolen off of people’s doorsteps all day, every day.
 Although there aren’t nationwide statistics for the rate that packages are stolen from private residences, there are notable increases during the busy holiday season.
 Each year the problem seems to be getting progressively worse, which makes sense given the increasing number of packages being delivered.

 One of the challenges in keeping packages secure after they have been delivered is that most people simply aren’t home when packages are delivered.
 Most package deliveries occur during the day when the resident is at work.
 So, how do shippers, carriers, and consumers ensure that their packages arrive when and where they are supposed to?
 Through the use of safe locations.
 More and more people are opting to have their packages delivered to a safe location rather than their front door so that they can be assured the package will be safe.
-For homeowners, this means having your package delivered to a local carrier store or parcel locker, but for apartment communities or multifamily properties, parcel lockers are the best option.
+For homeowners, this means having your package delivered to a local carrier store or parcel locker, but for apartment communities or multifamily properties, parcel lockers are the best option for helping with package theft prevention.

 For individuals living in apartment homes, parcel lockers retain much of the convenience of having a package delivered directly to your doorstep but with a much higher level of security.
 Parcel lockers limit public access to the package by having packages go directly from carrier to locker.
 This isn’t just a benefit for residents.
 The added security of parcel lockers can reduce crime for an entire property.
 With fewer packages sitting on doors, thieves will be less likely to target your specific property.
 At the same time, thefts that arise due to opportunity and proximity will be limited as well.